ajmro/gen1calc/README.md

 # To do

-Add custom values for IV and stat experience
+- Custom value for IV and Stat Experience
+- Aesthetic changes